Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience

+After receiving all the updates from the worker machines, the central machine outputs a set $\cU $ which consists of the indexes of the worker machines with smallest norm.
+We choose the size of the set $\cU$ to be $(1-\beta)m$.
+Hence, we `trim' $\beta$ fraction of the worker machine so that we can control the iterated update by not letting the worker machines with large norm participate and diverge the learning process.
+We denote the set of trimmed machine as $\cT$.
+We choose $\beta>\alpha$ so that at least one of the good machines gets trimmed.
+In this way, the norm of the all the updates in the set $\cU $ is bounded by at least the largest norm of the good machines.

-where $\eta_k$ is the step-size. \begin{remark} Note that, we introduce the parameter $\gamma$ in the cubic regularized sub-problem.
+Notice that the $\delta$-approximate compressor is used to minimize the cost of communication and the norm based thresholding is used to mitigate the effect of the Byzantine machines.
+The central machine updates the parameter, with step-size $\eta_k$ as $ \x_{k+1}= \x_k + \eta_k\frac{1}{|\mathcal{U}_t|}\sum_{i\in \mathcal{U}_t} Q(\s_{i,k+1}) $. \begin{remark} Note that, we introduce the parameter $\gamma$ in the cubic regularized sub-problem.
 The parameter $\gamma$ emphasizes the effect of the second and third order terms in the sub-problem.
 The choice of $\gamma$ plays an important role in our analysis in handling the non-linear update from different worker machines.
-Such non-linearity vanishes if we choose $\gamma=0$ and the distributed cubic Newton becomes distributed gradient descent algorithm. \end{remark}
+Such non-linearity vanishes if we choose $\gamma=0$. \end{remark}